manikantag/temenos-SCALE2020/README.md

 ![image](/Banner-HOL-generic.jpg)

-# Welcome to the home of the Temenos SCALE Hands-on Lab online.
+# Welcome to the home of the Temenos SCALE Hands-on Labs.

 This is the place to hone your skills and develop the hands-on expertise you need to be even more successful.